 Queensland's principal law-making body

 The Parliament of Queensland is the principal law-making body for this State.
-The Parliament comprises the Queen (whose representative in Queensland is the Governor) and the Legislative Assembly, which consists of 93 elected members of Parliament.
+The Parliament comprises the King (whose representative in Queensland is the Governor) and the Legislative Assembly, which consists of 93 elected members of Parliament.

 Under the Constitution Act 1867, sections 2 and 2A, the Parliament of Queensland has the power to make laws for the peace, welfare and good government of the State.
 A law, called an Act, is made by the Parliament when a Bill for the Act is passed by the Parliament and, after its passage, is given assent by the Governor.
 The Constitution of Queensland 2001 and the Parliament of Queensland Act 2001 provide for matters related to the Parliament and its power to make laws.

 Unlike other Australian States and the Commonwealth, Queensland has a unicameral (single chamber) Parliament.
 Other States have both a Lower House and an Upper House.
 Queensland’s Upper House, called the Legislative Council, was abolished in 1922.

 The Parliament delegates aspects of its law-making power to other entities, in particular, the Governor in Council (the Governor acting with the advice of the Executive Council of Queensland—see section 27 of the Constitution of Queensland 2001).
 Instruments made under this delegated power are called statutory instruments.
 Government Ministers, Directors-General of government departments or other entities, such as the Workers' Compensation Regulator or the South Bank Corporation, may also be delegated the power to make statutory instruments.